In This Article

 Dumb canes can also survive in low-light or bright artificial light conditions, though their growth may be slowed.
 If you notice lower leaves dropping and your plant getting tall and leggy, that's a sign it needs brighter light.

-Fertilize your dumb cane plant with houseplant fertilizer each month during the spring and summer growing season.
+Fertilize your dumb cane plant with houseplant fertilizer each month during the spring and summer growing seasons.
 Don't fertilize while the plant is dormant in winter.

 Dumb Cane Plant Varieties